jakbich/Informed-RRT--7DoF-Mobile-Manipulator/README.md

 ```

 ## Installation
-Before running the scripts, ensure the following dependencies are installed:

 Before proceeding, ensure that you have Conda installed on your system.
 If you do not have Conda installed, you can download and install it from [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual).